kinvolk/azure-cvm-tooling/Readme.md

-# CAA CVMs with RHEL on Azure
+# Azure CVM Tooling

-Collaborative Playground
+Assorted tools and libraries to use with [Azure CVMs](https://azure.microsoft.com/en-us/solutions/confidential-compute/).

+# vTPM-SNP

+Library and CLI to integrate with vTPM on SEV-SNP enabled machines.